jaquerinte/caravel_radiation_harden/README.md

 - la_test2: This test, writes and reads all of the 32 registers of chip.

+- la_test3: This test, writes and reads from one of the triple redundancy registers.

+- la_test4: This test, writes in a triple redundant register and modify two of the copies of the data stored to test that the error state is detected.

 - wb_test1: This test uses the wishbone interface to modify one bit of an internal register in order to test the ECC functionality.

 - wb_test2: This test uses the wishbone interface to modify one bit of an internal register and also makes some reads in oder to check the performance counters.

+- wb_test3: This test uses the wishbone interface to modify one value  of an internal triple redundant register and also makes a red to check that the output value is correct and the corrected stage is detected.